tracek/audio-explorer/README.md

 ## Acknowledgement

-My thanks to:
+My special thanks to:
 * AWS Cloud Credits for Research for supporting the project!
-Thanks to AWS I could rapidly prototype the models and app itself.
+Thanks to AWS I could rapidly prototype the models and the app itself.
 * My colleagues from RSPB who have supplied the audio recordings and supported along the way.